-The manuscript may be: an empirical paper reporting on the results of an original study conducted by the student under the supervision of his/her advisor(s), a systematic narrative (i.e. qualitative) review of the empirical literature relevant to the student's dissertation topic, or a theoretical discussion paper addressing issues germane to the student's dissertation topic.
-The manuscript should build upon what is known and so make an original contribution to the knowledge base in nursing and/or other health care disciplines.
+The manuscript may be: an empirical paper reporting on the results of an original study conducted by the student under the supervision of his/her advisor(s), a systematic narrative (i.e. qualitative) or meta-analytic (i.e. quantitative) review of the empirical literature relevant to the student's dissertation topic, or a theoretical discussion paper addressing issues germane to the student's dissertation topic.

-The type and content of the manuscript, as well as the selection of the target journal(s) to be discussed and decided upon by the student and the members of the student's dissertation committee.
+The type and content of the manuscript, as well as the selection of the target journal(s), is to be discussed and decided upon by the student and the members of the student's dissertation committee.
 Target journals are to be strategically chosen based on the journal's impact factor, target audience, and consideration of other characteristics likely to further the student's career as a researcher.
-Manuscripts are to be prepared according t other target journals' guidelines for authors.
+Manuscripts are to be prepared according to the target journal's guidelines for authors.